- [FuG 120 overview]

 To avoid a paper tape mess in the cockpit, the paper tape is unwound from one spool, and wound onto a second spool (like in a reel-to-reel tape recorder).
 To minimize paper consumption (and the hassle of having to replace rolls of paper tape in flight), the paper transport motor was only enabled when the strength of the received signals exceeded a certain minimum value.
 I.e., a "squelch" function.
-This way, the paper moved during less than 10 sec per minute (3-5 sec per antenna revolution, equivalent to 36-60 deg change in antenna azimuth).
-After passages of the beacon's beam, the paper tape would stop moving, and the operator could interpret the print-out.
+This way, the paper moved during less than 10 sec per minute (3-5 sec per beacon revolution, equivalent to 36-60 deg change in antenna azimuth).
+After passage of the beacon's beam, the paper tape would stop moving, and the operator could interpret the print-out.

 The HS120 is powered by a 24 Volt DC motor, running at 3000 rpm.
-It was a model SMKO, made by the "Stark-Motor" company of Berlin.
+It was a model SMK0, made by the "Stark-Motor" company of Berlin.
 Before the war, Stark made electric motors and alternators for the automotive industry.
 Stark motors were also used in Luftwaffe aircraft, including servo-motors for bombsights.

 Fig. 46: Label on the motor - 24VDC, 12 watt, 3000 rpm